Managing patients with advanced liver disease

 • Implement screening for hepatocellular carcinoma as recommended in Hepatitis B related hepatocellular carcinoma.

-Click to open GESA recommendations
+Click to open recommendations

 GESA Consensus Recommendation 10